The Hudsucker Proxy: Critical response

 In addition to the film under-performing at the box office, The Hudsucker Proxy opened to mixed reviews from critics.
-On Rotten Tomatoes 64% of reviews from 53 critics were positive, with an average rating of 6.6/10.
+On Rotten Tomatoes 61% of reviews from 56 critics are positive.
 The site's consensus states, "Intriguingly strange and visually distinctive, The Hudsucker Proxy is ultimately almost – but not quite – as smart and absorbing as it needs to be."
+On Metacritic, the film has a weighted average score of 53 out of 100 based on 19 critics, which the site labels as "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film a grade B on scale of A to F.

 Roger Ebert praised the production design, scale model work, matte paintings, cinematography, and characters.
 "But the problem with the movie is that it's all surface and no substance," Ebert wrote.
 "Not even the slightest attempt is made to suggest that the film takes its own story seriously.
 Everything is style.
 The performances seem deliberately angled as satire."
 Desson Thomson of The Washington Post described The Hudsucker Proxy as being "pointlessly flashy and compulsively overloaded with references to films of the 1930s.
 Missing in this film's performances is a sense of humanity, the crucial ingredient in the movies Hudsucker is clearly trying to evoke.
 Hudsucker isn't the real thing at all.
 It's just a proxy."
 John Simon of National Review described The Hudsucker Proxy as "asinine and insufferable".

 Todd McCarthy, writing in Variety, called the film "one of the most inspired and technically stunning pastiches of old Hollywood pictures ever to come out of the New Hollywood.
 But a pastiche it remains, as nearly everything in the Coen brothers' latest and biggest film seems like a wizardly but artificial synthesis, leaving a hole in the middle where some emotion and humanity should be."
 James Berardinelli gave a largely positive review.
 "The Hudsucker Proxy skewers Big Business on the same shaft that Robert Altman ran Hollywood through with The Player.
 From the Brazil-like scenes in the cavernous mail room to the convoluted machinations in the board room, this film is pure satire of the nastiest and most enjoyable sort.
 In this surreal world of 1958 can be found many of the issues confronting large corporations in the 1990s, all twisted to match the filmmakers' vision."